lsrock1/maskrcnn_benchmark.cpp/README.md

 # Warning
 ### In Progress.
+It doesn't support multi dataset training(like coco2014 with coco2014valminusminival, use coco2017 instead)
 It doesn't support training yet.(only support single gpu training but not tested).
 It only tested in pre-trained model from python maskrcnn-benchmark.
 It doesn't import evaluation process

 # TODO
+- [ ] concat dataset
 - [ ] Other model test
 - [ ] python jit -> cpp model code
 - [ ] Multi GPU training